Abundance for slc surfaces over arbitrary fields

-Now we must take in account the fibers of $j_H\colon E_H\to T_H$.
+Now we must take in account the fibers of $j_H\colon E_H\to T_H$ which are not single $G_H$-orbits.
 The new relations we get are supported on the fibers of $E_H\to T$ over the closed finite subset $Z\subset j(E)$.
-By \autoref{claim:uniqueness_of_springs} we see that the new relations come from some isomorphisms between the $W$'s, inducing isomorphisms between the section rings of the Cartier divisors $m(K_S+\Delta+D)|_W$, where $W$ runs through the minimal lc centers of $(S,\Delta+D)$ over the points of $Z$.
-As in \cite[5.38]{Kollar_Singularities_of_the_minimal_model_program}, it suffices to show that the pluricanonical representations
+By \Cref{claim:uniqueness_of_springs}, we see that the new relations come from some isomorphisms between the $W_z$, inducing isomorphisms between the section rings of the Cartier divisors $m(K_S+\Delta+D)|_{W_z}$, where $W_z$ runs through the minimal lc centers of $(S,\Delta+D)$ over the points $z$ of $Z$.
+As in~\cite[proof of Theorem~5.38]{Kollar_Singularities_of_the_minimal_model_program}, it suffices to show that the pluricanonical representations

 are finite.